Hooker’s Spleenwort

 Uses:

-• Ideal for pots and container planting
+• Native container planting

 Appearance: